 An adjective is a word used to describe a noun or a pronoun.
 You can usually find an adjective before the noun, but sometimes the sentence structure calls for it to come after the noun.
-There are several types of adjectives, such as descriptive adjectives.
+There are several types of adjectives, such as descriptive adjectives or even indefinite adjectives!

 Take the following two sentences as examples of adjectives before and after the noun they’re describing: